 b) if the AIMLE client:

-1) is not authorized to delete instance(s) of split AIML operation pipeline, the AIMLE server shall respond to the AIMLE client with an appropriate error status code; or
+1) is not authorized to delete instance(s) of split AI/ML operation pipeline, the AIMLE server shall respond to the AIMLE client with an appropriate error status code; or

-2) is authorized to delete instance(s) of split AIML operation pipeline, the AIMLE server may delete the instance(s).
+2) is authorized to delete instance(s) of split AI/ML operation pipeline, the AIMLE server may delete the instance(s).
 If the AIMLE server:

-i) has deleted an instance of split AIML operation pipeline, then in the response the AIMLE server shall include an indication of success; or
+i) has deleted an instance of split AI/ML operation pipeline, then in the response the AIMLE server shall include an indication of success; or

-ii) has not deleted an instance of split AIML operation pipeline, then in the response the AIMLE server shall include an indication of failure and may include an appropriate error response as specified in clause 6.5.7.
+ii) has not deleted an instance of split AI/ML operation pipeline, then in the response the AIMLE server shall include an indication of failure and may include an appropriate error response as specified in clause 6.5.7.

 If the AIMLE server determined the received HTTP DELETE request needs to be redirected, the AIMLE client may respond with an HTTP "307 Temporary Redirect" status code or an HTTP "308 Permanent Redirect" status code including an HTTP "Location" header containing an alternative URI representing the end point of an alternative AIMLE client towards which the HTTP DELETE request should be sent.
 Redirection handling is described in clause 5.2.10 of 3GPP TS 29.122 [5].